Com-Lum/MMM-RMV/README.md

         module: 'MMM-RMV',
         position: 'top_right',
         config: {
 		apiKey: '', // see chapter below
 		stationId: '',
+		labelRow: true,
+		delayLimit: 0, // all delays above this limit will be displayed in red with the delay in brackets
-			fDest: true, // see chapter below
+		fDest: 'true', // see chapter below
 		fDestination1: '',
 		fDestination2: '', // The final destination of the train will be displayed for each line.
 		fDestination3: '',
 		fDestination4: '',
 		fDestination5: '',
-			maxT: 60,
-			maxJ: 50, // requested connections from server (includes all departures for the current station)
-			maxC: 6, // maximum displayed connections (standard = 15) out of the requested Journeys
 		lines: '', // These lines will be ignored
 		Ctype: '', // These transport types will be ignored "Tram,Bus,Sub,Train,Unk"
-			labelRow: true, // Show or hide column headers
 		showblocked: false, // Show the blocked transport types/lines in a separate line
+		maxC: 15, // maximum displayed connections (standard = 15) out of the requested Journeys
+		maxT: 60, // time frame for the listed connections
+		maxJ: 50, // requested connections from server (includes all departures for the current station)
         	updateInterval: '1 * 60 * 1000' // default: once per minute
         }
     }